joebobs0n/python-lessons/lesson1.md

 ## Loops
 There are two main loops to consider that are used in essentially every language (that I can think of): `for` and `while`.
 Other languages have things like the `do/while` loop and other such variants, but they're essentially the same thing with minor caveats.

+Loops allow the code to execute a given piece of code `n` number of times.
+These two kinds of loops (`for` and `while`) vary in how many times they run and their exit condition.

 **The `while` loop**
 * The while loop is perhaps the easier of the two to conceptualize, so we'll start here
 * These are very useful for cases when you are unsure how many times the loop needs to occur, but a clear exit condition can be set.
 * Syntax of the while loop is similar to the `if` statement (without `elif` and `else`) in that it's the word `while` followed by a logical statement.
-* The main difference is that the code block after the `while` statement is executed endlessly until the logical statement no longer holds.
+* When encountering a `while` loop, the logical statement is evaluated.
+If it's true, the code is executed.
+Upon finishing the while block, the logical statement is re-evaluated and the while block is executed continually until the logical statement is no longer true.
 * It is easy to create endless loops this way should no code be introduced in the execution block to change the logical statement's outcome.

 `while` examples: